robots-guy/Arduino_Python_programming_for_Robots/README.md

-These excercise is a part of E-book on : "Pyhton & Arduino with GUI creation" Link to Book: To be updated
+These excercise is a part of E-book on : "Arduino + Python Programmming for Robots" Link to Book: To be updated

 Description: